1. How do I sign up for an in-person Tour or Virtual Tea Party?

 - Attend at least 2-4 of our group "Cooperative Processing" sessions

-- Attend at least two resident's meetings, and ideally, a Utilities meeting.
+- Attend at least two resident's meetings before your immersion week, and more regularly

-- Join the special gatherings that are of interest to you, listed on MeetUp or on our
+- Join the social gatherings that are of interest to you, listed on MeetUp or on our

 - Volunteer at least ten hours of service

 - Spend an immersion week at Ingenium.

 - Optional: Read the "Creating A Life Together" book (Required to become a Land Partner).

-- By attending our ongoing Cooperative Processing trainings we begin forming a "common language" to present ideas together and pro-actively develop ways of working through any issues that may arise in the future.
+3 - Compatibility: By attending our ongoing Cooperative Processing trainings we begin forming a "common language" to present ideas together and pro-actively develop ways of working through any issues that may arise in the future.

 Also, by attending resident's meetings, initiating and/or helping to complete projects, and volunteering your time and energy in both productive and social settings here at Ingenium, we create ways to assess how well we communicate, work, and play together, and begin growing a deeply conscious, healthy and joyful culture together.

 4 - Apply: After accomplishing each of the steps above, prospective residents can ask to fill out a formal application (it's more comprehensive than the preliminary application).
 Once that application is approved, residency would take place in successive stages to give each party a chance to more thoroughly assess compatibility with the goal of permanent residency options such as long-term tenancy or becoming Land Partners.

 18. Can I choose a certain cabin if I'm accepted as a resident?